mwhorse46/phanbox/README.md

 If you do not need Node.js application then:

-- Go to machine/ansible/playbook.yml and delete **app-node** role from the list
+- Go to `machine/ansible/playbook.yml` and delete **app-node** role from the list
-- Go to machine/ansible/vars/globals.yml and delete **app_node** section
+- Go to `machine/ansible/vars/globals.yml` and delete **app_node** section

 To run Node.js application automatically there is systemd service created which is started automatically when vagrant machine is launched.
 If you want to interact with the service the you shoud do:

 - `vagrant ssh`
-- `sudo service restart` - will restart the node.js app
+- `sudo service app-node restart` - will restart the node.js app
-- `sudo service stop` - will stop the node.js app (for example, you want to run it manually instead)
+- `sudo service app-nodestop` - will stop the node.js app (for example, you want to run it manually instead)
-- `sudo service start` - will start the sevice again
+- `sudo service app-node start` - will start the sevice again
+- service logs may be found at `/var/log/app-node.log`

 If you want to customize it then you may take a look at **app_node** section to modify application root, port, systemd service name, environment.
 It is pretty basic application and you may want to add provisioning logic to it.
-It is quite easy to do if you have a little knowledge of Ansible.
+It is failrly easy to do if you have a little knowledge of Ansible.
-You need to go to the `machine/ansible/roles/app-node` and add there whatever tasks and logic you need.
+All you need is to go to the `machine/ansible/roles/app-node` and add there whatever tasks and logic you need.

 #### MySQL